Apply To Volunteer

 Just so you know, depending on what time of year you arrive we may have no water in the river OR it may be lapping our deck.
 This is the changing life on the Amazon and we hope you enjoy it!
 The river is perfect to jump in and cool down during the heat of the day.

-If you need any extras during your stay our nearest shops are in Mazan, which is an (approximately) 2 hour round trip.
+If you need any extras during your stay our nearest shops are in Indiana or Mazan, which is an (approximately) 2 hour round trip.

 Projects during your say